 an awards ceremony recognizing significant contributors to the development of Catholic schools.

 NEACDO received national recognition from the NCEA, and other organizations, for its unique volunteer structure and its longevity as a source of support for Catholic schools.
-In its more than 25 year history there have been six presidents representing a wide geographical area and a diverse group of institutions, including:
+In its more than 25 year history there have been eight presidents representing a wide geographical area and a diverse group of institutions, including:

 William A. MacNeill